-As KPBS Investigative Producer, Joanne Faryon works with a team of journalists and in partnership with Investigative Newsource, a nonprofit journalism enterprise embedded in the KPBS newsroom.
+As an investigative reporter, Joanne Faryon works with the team of journalists at inewsource, a nonprofit journalism enterprise embedded in the KPBS newsroom.

 Faryon has more than 20 years of experience as a journalist, working in a print, radio and TV.
-Prior to joining KPBS in 2006, she worked as a reporter in Canada and the U.S., specializing in investigative reporting.
+She previously worked in Canada and the U.S., specializing in investigative reporting.

 Faryon has held many roles at KPBS including reporter, host, and producer for both TV and radio.
 Among her many stories and investigations is the 2010 look into the effectiveness of the Whooping Cough vaccine.
 The series of in-depth features lead the Centers for Disease Control re-examine their reporting and change their guidelines.

 Faryon’s work has been honored by the USC's Annenberg School for Communications and Journalism with the Walter Cronkite Award for political journalism.
 The prestigious honor was for the Envision special, “Who’s Supervising San Diego?” – an in-depth look at the County’s Board of Supervisors.
 Faryon has also received an honorable mention from the National Press Foundation in 2010 for an in-depth look at the state's prison system as part of the Envision series.
 In addition, Faryon has earned two regional Emmys and several awards from the San Diego Press Club and the Society of Professional Journalists.
 Her Canadian honors include a Manitoba Human Rights award for meritorious service for her investigative work on the Ku Klux Klan and right-wing extremism in Canada.

 Joanne has a bachelor’s degree in English from the University of Winnipeg and a creative communications diploma from Red River College.